BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 ```

 # Final Notes:
-With the rainbow video the algorithm runs a total of 5750 searches, and of those 124 are brute forced while the rest are successfully binary searched.
-For this video brute force is required 2% of the time.
+## With the rainbow video the algorithm runs a total of 5750 searches and of those 124 are brute forced while the rest are successfully binary searched.
+For this video brute force is used 2% of the time.

 In the terms of O(n^2) vs O(nlogn). n is the number of droplets.
 It can be more accurate in the description saying the worst case scenario is O(n * d) where n is the number of droplets and d is the number of detections.
 Recall ideally the machine learning model accurately detects each droplet.
 So ideally d == n.
 Therefore the core of the old implementation was to check every detection with every droplet O(n * d) since d == n, n * n, or O(n^2).
 In the Greedy Algorithm the implementation constantly disregards half of the array so the search is now O(d * log2(n) and since d == n, O(n*log2n) or just O(nlogn)